Why Connected North brings astronauts to classrooms in remote Canadian communities

 How technology overcomes the challenges of distance to bring learning to life

-To place team members closer to the communities they serve, Connected North has six offices across Canada.
+To place team members closer to the three communities they serve (First Nation, Métis and Inuit), Connected North has six offices across Canada.

 Weekly meetings allow them to share their ideas, strategies and successes – and are now made much easier by an NTT Ltd. voice system that connects everyone quickly and seamlessly, on one platform.